MileHacker Logo

 Currency Exchange

 Exchange currency at major airports, banks, and large hotels.
-ATMs at post offices and convenience stores accept international cards.
+ATMs at the post office and convenience stores accept cards from other countries.

 Tipping Culture